People starting a business often ask whether they should have a Shareholders' Agreement.

 The shareholders (and their advisers) must first understand these commercial and economic realities before deciding whether a Shareholders’ Agreement is needed.

-A particularly difficult area can be the company which is to be owned 50/50 by two shareholders.
+A complex area can be the business which is to be jointly owned 50/50 by two shareholders.

 Where 50/50 ownership is commercially right then a “deadlock structure” may achieve rough justice.
 This subject is covered more fully below.

-No, the board does not and the following points need to be remembered:-
+No it doesn't and the following points need to be remembered:

 1 Changing the Constitution